- Health Studies

 Understanding and using people’s experiences of social care to guide service improvements:could an effective and efficient co-design approach be translated from health to social care?
 NIHR Health Service and Delivery Research (PI Sara Ryan)

 SuMMIT-D: support through mobile messaging and digital health technology for diabetes.
 NIHR Programme Grant for Applied Research (PI Andrew Farmer)

 PURSUE: Understanding experiences of urogynaecological conditions and health services.
 NIHR Policy Research Programme (PIs Abi McNiven and Francine Toye)

 and a study in collaboration with the University of Leicester and THIS Institute, Cambridge on Developing a Visual Identification Method for People with Cognitive Impairment in Hospitals (DA VINCI).

-As Principal Investigator Louise recently completed the US-PEx project, a study funded by the National Institute for Health Research Health Service and Delivery Research programme 14/156/06.
-This project aims to get a better understanding of how NHS frontline staff use different types of patient feedback to improve health services and develop tools to help them make better use of these data.
+As Principal Investigator I recently completed the US-PEx project, a study funded by the National Institute for Health Research Health Service and Delivery Research programme 14/156/06.
+This project aimed to get a better understanding of how NHS frontline staff use different types of patient feedback to improve health services and develop tools to help them make better use of these data.

 I was also co-investigator on the INQUIRE project led by Professor John Powell at the University of Oxford on how the NHS can use online patient feedback.